 Whether you’re a planner by nature or a fly by the seat of your pants type of traveller, now is the time to give that next trip some thought.
 You probably already know where you’re going but where do those in the know say you absolutely have to eat when you get there?
 Where’s the best G&T in Barcelona and which beach in Barbados has the best snorkelling?
 Hit up TimeOut and Culture Trip, take a look at our blog, buy that travel magazine (let’s keep them on the shelves!), scour the internet high and low, all in the name of planning the perfect trip.

 Foreign films divide opinion, you either love them or hate the idea of reading your movie, but there are few better ways to immerse yourself in a place without being there.
 The Untouchables isn’t just a moving tale of an unusual friendship, it’s a chance to see Paris in all its glory without leaving your living room.
 L’Auberge Espagnole is Barcelona on show, while La Dolce Vita paints such a sweet picture of life in Rome, it coined the term we know today.

 Cook your way around the world

 Let an Italian Nonna teach you how to make homemade pasta at your own kitchen table or have Michelin-starred chef Massimo Bottura of Osteria Francescana fame give you a step-by-step lesson on whipping up the best Thai curry outside of Bangkok as part of his ‘Kitchen Quarantine’ Instagram series.
-Now’s the time to cook your way around the world, provided you’ve got the ingredients in – no panic buying people.
+Now’s the time to cook your way around the world.